jensbambauer/seriale/site/content/program-2024.md

                       type: Networking & Speed Meetings
                       length: 3
                       time: 15:30 | 3:30pm
-                      details: "The Film & Media Meetup is coming to Giessen and will take place as part of the Educational at Kleines Haus Stadttheater Giessen.
+                      details: 'The Film & Media Meetup is coming to Giessen and will take place as part of the Educational at Kleines Haus Stadttheater Giessen.
 Creators from Hesse and all over the world have the opportunity to discuss projects, make contacts or simply find out about current developments in a relaxed atmosphere over a drink.
 The Meetup offers everything you need to get started in the film and media industry or for your upcoming projects.
 There is also the opportunity to take part in a speed meeting. <br/>The Film & Media Meetup takes place regularly.
 It is a cooperation project of Filmhaus Frankfurt, Film- und Kinobüro Hessen, Hessen Film & Medien, the Hessen Film and Media Academy (hFMA) and Junge Generation Hessischer Film.<br/> Admission is free.
-Registration at: Eventbrite - Film & Media Meetup LIVE - Seriale Educational 2024.<br/><br/>Location: Kleines Haus Stadttheater Giessen, Ostanlage 43, 35390 Giessen"
+Registration at:<a href="https://www.eventbrite.de/e/film-media-meetup-live-seriale-educational-2024-tickets-887548139377" target="_blank">Eventbrite - Film & Media Meetup LIVE - Seriale Educational 2024.</a><br/><br/>Location: Kleines Haus Stadttheater Giessen, Ostanlage 43, 35390 Giessen'
               - partial: text-plain
                 headline: Kinocenter Giessen
                 data: